jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d65f6392012114c7d7c57ed
+id: 5d6606634bab337fbb433884
-title: Part 20
+title: Part 21
 challengeType: 0
-dashedName: part-20
+dashedName: part-21
 ---

 # --description--

-When a player clicks the 'Go to store' button, the buttons and text in the game should change.
-Remove the code inside the `goStore` function.
-Add a new line of code inside the function that updates the text of `button1` so that it says "Buy 10 health (10 gold)".

-For example, this code updates the text of `button` to say "Click Me": `button.innerText = "Click Me";`.
+After the line that updates `button1`, update the text of `button2` to say "Buy weapon (30 gold)" and update the text of `button3` to say "Go to town square".

 # --hints--